bilaltariq/Cloud-Source-Challenge/README.md

 The project is part of Cloud Source Assignment.

 # How to set up and run the data pipeline?
-Clone the Git repository and execute main.py.
+Clone the Git repository; run pip install -r requirement.txt to download all libraries.
+After that run execute main.py.
 Ensure that 'sales_data.csv' is available in the Inputs folder (it is present by default).

+The program fetches data from all sources, stores it in SQLite3, and provides a list of queries for user selection (see "Query Result" section).
+Type 'exit' to exit the program.

 # Code Structure
 The project is divided into four class.